mirkobronzi/bert_reranker/README.md

 ## Code structure

 The file `bert_reranker/main.py` is the main entry point to run the operations above.
-It mainly takes care of assembling together the various part of the code, in particular:
+It mainly takes care of assembling together the various parts of the code, in particular:
- - the code to load the data
+ - the code to load the data,
- - the code to create the models
+ - the code to create the models,
- - the code to train the models
+ - the code to train the models.

 ### Data loading